renaud/gdx2d/00-index.md

 title: Welcome
 ---

-The gdx2d project is a simple to use 2d game and graphics framework.
-It is multi-platform (working on Windows, Linux and Android).
+The `gdx2d` project is a simple to use 2d game and graphics framework.
+It is multi-platform (working on Windows, Linux and MacOS).
 It is Java based with the heavy-lifting done in native code (i.e. C/C++), for example for physics rendering.
+Since 2022, the basic code also explicitly exists for `Scala` enthusiasts !

 <div style="text-align:center">
   <a href="https://www.youtube.com/watch?v=eoVrifa1Xd0" target="_blank">